joey001/joey001.github.io/docs/index.md

 I am a member of the algorithm teaching group in the CS departement of UESTC.
 Here is a list a courses I give.

++ 2022.09-2022.11 Optimization Algorithms, for students in CS department.
 + 2022.03-2022.05 The Design and Analysis of Algorithms, for graduate students in CS department (Yibin Campus).
 + 2021.09-2021.11 Optimization Algorithms, for students in CS department.
 + 2020.09-2020.11 Optimization Algorithms, for students in CS department.